Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Event Extraction
 - **Cross-media Structured Common Space for Multimedia Event Extraction;** Manling Li et al; Focus on image-text event extraction.
 A new benchmark and baseline are proposed.
+- **Visual Semantic Role Labeling for Video Understanding;** Arka Sadhu et al; A new benchmark is proposed.
 - **CLIP-Event: Connecting Text and Images with Event Structures;** Manling Li et al; The new model CLIP-Event, specifically designed for multi-modal event extraction.
-Introducing new pretraining tasks to enable a strong zero-shot performance.
+Introducing new pretraining tasks to enable strong zero-shot performances.
 - **GAIA: A Fine-grained Multimedia Knowledge Extraction System;** Manling Li et al; Demo paper.
 Extract knowledge (relation, event) from multimedia data.

 ## Situation Recognition